 SHOULD I HAVE A TRUST OR NOT?

-The second factor that I consider important is if there is some type of potential conflict between the intended beneficiaries.
+The second factor that I consider important is whether there is some type of potential conflict between the intended beneficiaries.
 While a trust will not necessarily alleviate all the types of in-fighting between beneficiaries, a properly drafted trust will give the estate some degree of leverage to administer the estate that it would not otherwise have in a probate proceeding.

-Lastly, the other factor I consider is if one or more of the beneficiaries has some type of liability.
+Lastly, another factor I consider is whether one or more of the beneficiaries has some type of liability.
 For example, perhaps the client has a child that is experiencing marital problems, or creditor problems.
 The trust can take these issues into account and include provisions to protect the beneficiary from a loss.